 The future development of golf facilities will require well-qualified and skilled individuals

 To succeed you need to structure and conduct your own background research to supplement the training and experience gained for working with your EIGCA mentor.

 EIGCA’s Student Attachment Programme (SAP) - If you are not currently working in an EIGCA member’s practice, you may apply under the Student Attachment Programme.
 Before submitting your application you need to have found a placement with an EIGCA member’s practice and the member needs to be willing to mentor and support you throughout the duration of the course.
 The EIGCA office will try to help but it is your responsibility to secure a placement.
 As a SAP student you are required to work a minimum of three days per calendar month at your placement practice where you will assist your mentor in all aspects of golf course design.
 This practical hands-on experience normally includes visits to projects in construction so you can develop an in-depth understanding of the construction process.

-Assignments – once you have completed the assignments you will receive a certificate of attendance.
-You will remain a student of the EIGCA until you have completed the requisite work experience.
+Assignments – once you have successfully completed the assignments you will receive a certificate of attendance.
+You will also become a Candidate for Membership whilst you work towards getting enough experience to graduate.